SulmanK/concept_visualizer/docs/frontend/components/ui/Button.md

 1. Use primary variant for the main action in a form or view
 2. Use secondary variant for secondary actions
-3. Use text variant for less prominent actions
+3. Use outline or ghost variants for less prominent actions
-4. Add loading state for operations that take time to complete
+4. Consider using pill shape for action buttons that should stand out
-5. Use color appropriately - error for destructive actions, success for positive outcomes
+5. Use appropriate button sizes based on importance and context
-6. Keep button text concise and action-oriented (e.g., "Save" rather than "Save the form")
+6. Keep button text concise and action-oriented
-7. Include icons when they add clarity to the action
+7. Ensure sufficient contrast between button color and text for accessibility
 8. Group related buttons together with consistent styling
-9. Ensure sufficient contrast between button color and text for accessibility
+9. Leverage the className prop to add custom styles when needed
-10. Use appropriate button sizes based on importance and context
+10. Set the animated prop to false for utility buttons that don't need animation